 The plan sets ambitious targets for expanding the NHS clinical workforce through domestic training pathways.
 It also aims to reduce over-reliance on overseas recruitment.
 If goals are met, the NHS could have at least 60,000 more doctors and 170,000 more nurses by 2036.
 The government has pledged over £2.4 billion in additional funding over 5 years to support the plan.

-The ability to simulate clinical environments reduces reliance on training in busy hospitals where access to real patients is limited.
-VR training saves significant time and costs compared to traditional simulations which require physical spaces, expensive equipment, and paid actors.
 In one study, VR showed a 335% increase in cost-utility compared to traditional manikin simulations.
 The portability and flexibility of VR solutions allow clinical training to scale in a cost-effective manner.